Thursday, November 23, 2017

 And then we put Mom and John into the ocean together, and drank a little toast.

-After that, we spent a couple hours in the village and had a nice lunch at Mendocino Burgers behind the bakery.
+After that, we spent a couple hours in the village and had a nice lunch at the burger stand behind the bakery.
 Then we packed up and headed south.
 We stopped along the way at an Undisclosed Location on Highway 128 along the Navarro River and found a nice secluded spot to bury my brother and father.

 We continued driving south, and spent one night in Healdsburg, which included a lovely and extensive night of drinking at Bear Republic.